klown/personal-data-server/doc/images/StaticAuthWorkflowDiagram.md

+# Static Authorized Workflow Diagram

-# Editing the Protocol Diagram
+## Editing the Protocol Diagram

 The Protocol Diagram was created using [Web Sequence Diagrams](https://www.websequencediagrams.com/) and can be edited by pasting in the following.
-The resulting diagram is downloaded and save as "StaticAuthWorkflow.png".
+The resulting diagram is downloaded and saved as "StaticAuthWorkflow.png".

 ```text
 title Preferences OpenID Connect Flow